-Patent law outside the United States is in some cases different than in the United States and is currently undergoing review and revision in many countries.
-Further, the laws of some foreign countries may not protect our intellectual property rights to the same extent as the laws of the United States.
-For example, certain countries do not grant patent claims that are directed to the treatment of humans.
-We may participate in opposition proceedings to determine the validity of our foreign patents or our competitors' foreign patents, which could result in substantial costs and diversion of our efforts.
+Patent law outside the United States is different than in the United States.
+Further, the laws of some foreign countries may not protect our intellectual property rights to the same extent as the laws of the United States, if at all.
+A failure to obtain sufficient intellectual property protection in any foreign country could materially and adversely affect our business, results of operations and future prospects.
+Moreover, we may participate in opposition proceedings to determine the validity of our foreign patents or our competitors' foreign patents, which could result in substantial costs and divert management's resources and attention.